IndirasM/ts-hmmer/README.md

 6 - Unique Filter - [**EXPERIMENTAL**] This mode filters out non-unique sequences.
 In current state, it only filters out according to the uniquity of the string - it can remove lines from a FASTA file if the name or the sequence itself matches another one.
 Be careful when using this.
 A suggestion would be to use tools currently available on [The Galaxy Platform](https://usegalaxy.org/)

+7 - Sequence shortener - This mode takes the sequences and cuts a 140bp section from the middle of it.
+This mode was created to have a simplified version of the training data as it has the center of the nucleosome in the middle.

-7 - Filtered nHMMER runner - this mode requires HMMER to be present.
+8 - Filtered nHMMER runner - this mode requires HMMER to be present.
 It runs the `nhmmer` command and outputs a file that was filtered in a way, so that outputs with 0 hits are removed.
 Inputs are required in the same order as usual - hmm input file and sequences file.

 ### Installation and running